Engage San Francisco

 EXECUTIVE SUMMARY OR ABSTRACT OF PROJECT (150 words max):

 1) What community-identified need will you address with this community engagement grant?
+Please include information about what populations you intend to work with and how the needs were identified.
+(200 words)

 Note: All grant recipients will be asked to submit a report describing their project outcomes.